elmarvr/astro-portfolio/src/content/about.en.md

 - the Turff webshop in Next.js
 - a dashboard in vue 3
-- a ui library with 50+ components also in vue 3
+- a UI library with 50+ components also in vue 3

-But what I like to do the most is Typescript and making end-2-end typesafe apps (and I still have a girlfriend 😉)
+But what I like to do most is Typescript and making end-2-end typesafe apps (and I still have a girlfriend 😉)